 One of Jim’s favorites was Zurbaran, who was known for his still life paintings and ability to provide texture in paintings and his use of the color white.
 We ended up purchasing a custom print (it’s pretty cool – you can get any work turned into a print within 20 minutes in the gift shop) of Still Life with Four Vessels, though you can also see his white work in Apparition of the Apostle St Peter to St Peter Nolasco.

-I think we spent around 4 hours touring all the rooms/exploring the works.
+I think we spent around four hours touring all the rooms/exploring the works.
 Jim has positioned it firmly in second place as his second favorite museum (behind the Louvre in Paris).

 After the Prado we decided to explore the Real Jardín Botánico as well as Parque del Retiro.
 It was a little cloudy, definitely windy, and a smidge cold.
 But these are absolutely GORGEOUS parks.
 We didn’t go into the Botanical Garden (there was a fee and a lot of it looked dead/under construction), but you can walk along the outside (there’s a large wrought iron fence along the perimeter) on your way to Retiro Park.